ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Manage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A device can send this request to become a managed device.
+A device can invoke a manage(lifetime) method to become a managed device.
 It should be the first device management request sent by the device after connecting to the Internet of Things Foundation.

 The connect() method on ManagedDevice does 2 things,

-* Connects the device to IBM IoT Foundation and
+* Connects the device to Internet of Things Foundation and
 * Sends the manage request such that the device becomes an Managed Device.

 The overloaded connect(long) method takes time in seconds that specifies the length of time within which the device must send another **Manage device** request in order to avoid being reverted to an unmanaged device and marked as dormant.